Murphy's Law (band): Good for Now, death of Chuck Valle and two more albums (1993–2009)

 Murphy's Law collected a bunch of stomping, fast and anthem-style hardcore punk songs for this.
-It is first studio album in five years since The Best of Times.
-The personnel differed from previous efforts, but Jimmy G's vocals still provide the sound's basis.
+It was their first studio album in five years since The Best of Times.
+The personnel differed from previous efforts; however, Jimmy G's vocals still provide the sound's basis.
 As with prior albums, the lyrics revolve mainly around smoking, drinking, and partying.
 A blur of melodic hardcore eventually gives way near the end to some saxophone-led ska.
 Dedication was released by Another Planet on March 19, 1996.
 The label had already picked up the rights to their previous material from Profile Records and in 1994 had released a split CD with their self-titled and Back with a Bong albums on the same disc.

 The album was produced by Daniel Rey who had previously worked with The Ramones, The Misfits, and even Boston hardcore punk band Gang Green – with whom Murphy's Law share a lyrical penchant.
-He also wrote one of the songs for this album, "Green Bud".
+He also wrote one of the songs for this album, "Greenbud".
 It follows 1993's Good for Now EP and the 1991 studio album, The Best of Times.
-The album Dedicated, released in 1996, was dedicated to former bass player, Chuck Valle, who was killed in a knife related incident in 1994.
+The album Dedicated, released in 1996, was dedicated to former bass player, Chuck Valle, who was tragically killed in a knife related incident in 1994.
 His picture appears on the back page of the CD inlay and a picture of a tattoo inscribed with the words "In Memory of Chuck" appears on the jewel case inlay.
 The band did not record another album until The Party's Over in 2001, but had plenty of singles, compilation, and split EPs with other bands in between.
 In 2002 Reflex/Wolfpack Records released a European vinyl pressing of The Party's Over.

 Listeners find former D Generation guitarist Rick Bacchus, bassist Sal Villaneuva (Demonspeed), and drummer Eric Arce (Skarhead) joining forces with original Murphy's Law frontman Jimmy G and producer Daniel Rey (Ramones, The Misfits, and White Zombie).
 The result of this 2001 collaboration is 15 tracks of blistering, rowdy, and fast club punk.
-The song "The Party's Over" refers to the Mayor Rudolph Giuliani's intense "clean up" of the Big Apple.
+The song "The Party's Over" refers to the former Mayor Rudolph Giuliani's intense "clean up" of the Big Apple.
 There are few musical departures on this predominately speedy punk album.
-"Walking Alone" incorporates a bit of a reggae vibe, while a saxophone line accents "Skinhead Girl", a cover of the song originally by Symarip, that takes the tempo down a notch to a swaggering groove (but stays true to punk form).
+"Walking Alone" incorporates a bit of a reggae vibe, while a saxophone line accents "Skinhead Girl", a cover of the song originally by Symarip, that takes the tempo down a notch to a swaggering groove while staying true to punk form.